What is it

-When you need to better understand customer identities, activities, and difficulties.
+When you need to better understand user identities, activities, and difficulties.

 How to do it

-Identify an initial set of target customers or users (P), perhaps using the Personas tool as a source of inputs.
+Identify an initial set of ideal users in the P block, perhaps using the Personas tool as a source of inputs.

 Observe and/or interview the users to answer the questions identified in the A, I, and N blocks in the PAINstorming table.

 Use this data to ensure that any proposed products, services, or interventions are aligned with actual user preferences.

 - Helps generate thoughtful insights into the needs, priorities, and pain points for various users.

 - Make several of these to represent a wide swath of stakeholders.